-Contact Nova Vita at 519-752-4357 to inquire about getting a certificate for two hours of free legal services as well as a current list of local lawyers who accept Legal Aid.
-Please note that this does involve a financial eligibility test.
-Brantford.
-You will have to fill out the papers, get court dates and have the papers served to your partner.
-The original papers are then brought back to the courthouse.
-You can also apply for a restraining order (see page 35) at the same time.
+Contact Nova Vita at 24-hour crisis and support line t.
+519-752-4357 24-hour text and online chat: 519-752-4357 or www.novavita.org/chat to inquire about getting a certificate for two hours of free legal services as well as a current list of local lawyers who accept Legal Aid, Please note that this does involve a financial eligibility test.